 - Jokers = Major Arcana Fools

-For instance, if you have a heart, it's similar to the meaning of cups or chalices.
-Spades represent swords, while diamonds are pentacles or coins.
+For instance, if you have the queen of hearts, it is similar to the meaning of a queen in cups or chalices – as is an ace of spades to the ace in swords.
+A three of diamonds would be the same as a three in tarot’s pentacles or coins.
 That leaves the clubs representing the wands or rods used in the Tarot deck.
 The face cards are the same as the Minor Arcana, with the Kings and Queens being the same as the king in the Tarot deck and the Jack representing the Page.
-There is no knight and the two jokers can relate to the Fool Tarot Card
+There is no knight, and the two jokers can relate to the Fool Tarot Card

 What does the joker card symbolize?